Happiness (1998 film): Controversy

-The film was highly controversial for its heavy sexual themes, particularly its portrayal of pedophilia.
-The Sundance Film Festival refused to accept the film, alleging it to be too disagreeable.
-October Films was the initial distributor for the film, and even helped finance it.
-However, October Films' owner Seagram refused to release the movie and dropped it from the company.
-Good Machine ended up releasing the movie on their own, creating a new distribution arm in the process.
+The film was highly controversial for its heavy subject matter, particularly its portrayal of pedophilia.
+The Sundance Film Festival refused to screen the film, alleging it to be too disagreeable.
+October Films was the initial distributor for the film, and helped finance it.
+However, October Films' corporate parent Seagram specifically objected to the pedophilia plot line and dropped the film from distribution; Lynn Hirschberg of The New York Times Magazine reported that Ronald Meyer, then the CEO of Universal Pictures, personally blocked October Films from releasing the film, with Solondz later stating that Meyer considered the film "morally objectionable".
+Good Machine ended up releasing and distributing the movie on their own.
+Ironically, Universal ended up owning the rights again, after they bought Good Machine in 2003.

 Rating

-Due to adult themes, Happiness received an NC-17 rating from the MPAA, and that caused the film to be limited in distribution; the film also had difficulty in advertising.
+Due to its adult themes, Happiness received an NC-17 rating from the MPAA, which caused the film to be limited in distribution; the film also had difficulty in advertising.
 For that reason, Happiness surrendered its NC-17 rating and was instead released unrated.

 Reception

 Critical reception

 Roger Ebert gave the film four out of four stars, and rated it number five in his top 10 films of 1998.
 In his review, he wrote: "...the depraved are only seeking what we all seek, but with a lack of ordinary moral vision...
 In a film that looks into the abyss of human despair, there is the horrifying suggestion that these characters may not be grotesque exceptions, but may in fact be part of the mainstream of humanity....
 It is not a film for most people.
 It is certainly for adults only.
 But it shows Todd Solondz as a filmmaker who deserves attention, who hears the unhappiness in the air and seeks its sources."

 In a letter written to playwright Robert Patrick, Quentin Crisp stated, "[Happiness] mistook pleasure for happiness and was quite absurd".
 In his review in Time Out New York, Andrew Johnston observed, "As repulsive as some of the characters are, Solondz makes most of them deeply sympathetic.
 And every scene works on several levels at once: The film's most hilarious moments all have poignant undercurrents, while the saddest--and most disturbing--are frequently sidesplitting at the same time."

-On review aggregator website Rotten Tomatoes, the film holds an 82% approval rating based on 49 critic reviews, with an average rating of 7.8/10.
+On review aggregator website Rotten Tomatoes, the film holds an 85% approval rating based on 52 critic reviews, with an average rating of 7.9/10.
 The site's critical consensus states, "Happiness is far from a cheerful viewing experience, but its grimly humorous script and fearless performances produce a perversely moving search for humanity within everyday depravity."
 On Metacritic, the film holds a rating of 81 out of 100 based on 30 reviews, indicating "universal acclaim".